MicrosoftDocs/sql-docs/docs/t-sql/statements/execute-as-transact-sql.md

 >  The cookie **OUTPUT** parameter for is currently documented as **varbinary(8000)** which is the correct maximum length.
 However the current implementation returns **varbinary(100)**.
 Applications should reserve **varbinary(8000)** so that the application continues to operate correctly if the cookie return size increases in a future release.

  CALLER
  When used inside a module, specifies the statements inside the module are executed in the context of the caller of the module.
  When used outside a module, the statement has no action.
+ > [!NOTE]
+>  This option is not available in SQL Datawarehouse.

 ## Remarks
  The change in execution context remains in effect until one of the following occurs: